okayash/CS3800/README.md

   Usage:

+    Copy ps.c into Minix by mounting Minix, then, once you are in this directory, ''sudo cp -r ps.c -t ../class_minix/minix3bookmnt/usr/src/commands/ps/''
+    and unmount.
     After copying this file into Minix and using ``make && make clean && make install``, Type either of these into the command line:
     1. ps -u [ an existing UID you are searching for ]